The Complete Guide to the Best Coffee Shops in Seattle

 Seattle Coffee Works

 Seattle Coffee Works is committed to ethically-sourced coffee.
 They make sure that they purchase coffee beans directly from farms and co-ops as much as possible, and they pay their employees a competitive living wage.
-They are transparent with their process (see their Meet the Farmers page), and they even have a table showing how much they pay per pound for coffee beans across a variety of farms.
+They are transparent with their process, and they even have a table showing how much they pay per pound for coffee beans across a variety of farms.
 They also publicly show what percentage is paid directly to the farmers.
 We think that is pretty cool.
 The result of this labor of love is one delicious cup of coffee.

 See our guide The Best Hotels in Downtown Seattle to help you plan your trip!